 Depending on the needs of the court, you may not be required to attend on your summons date.
 In that case, your jury service will most likely be shifted by a day or two, or deferred to another month.

 If you cannot attend on the date listed, you need to complete the statutory declaration on the back of your summons, requesting either deferral to another month, or to be excused from jury service, and providing details as to why you cannot attend.
 The statutory declaration needs to be witnessed by an authorised individual, such as a police officer, pharmacist, or doctor, and returned to us via email, fax, or the Juror Portal.
+Further information on who is an authorised witness can be found here.

 What's the best way to get to the court?